microprediction/microprediction/docs/fund.md

    - Generating novel sources of information as artifacts of prediction competitions on live equity prices changes

-   - A more rigorous approach to defensive diversified portfolio construction (various threads here, including [Schur portfolios](https://medium.com/geekculture/schur-complementary-portfolios-fix-hierarchical-risk-parity-28b0efa1f35f)
+   - A more rigorous approach to defensive diversified portfolio construction.
+There are various threads to this research, not all public, but see for example my work on [Schur portfolios](https://medium.com/geekculture/schur-complementary-portfolios-fix-hierarchical-risk-parity-28b0efa1f35f).

    - Incorporation of ideas from Intech's long history.